Dasarichandrashekar08/App_spotter/README.md

-# ShopOnline
+# AppSpotter

 DESCRIPTION
-	ShopOnline is a ecommerce shopping site.
+	A web application to choose the top rated and most viewed apps in different catagories and download easily.
 	Spring boot + Spring security + Thymeleaf is used to build the application.